Convergence of Tsirelson convolution systems of probability spaces

 \subsection{Projective systems of probability spaces}

-In this sub-section, we briefly recall the notion of a projective system and projective limit of probability spaces, which is central to the purpose of this paper.
-For a comprehensive discussion of the subject, we refer the reader to \cite{Bochner, Rao 71, Chol}.
+In this subsection, we briefly recall the concept of a projective system and its projective limit in the sense of Bochner \cite{Bochner}, as this framework plays a central role in the present paper.
+For a more detailed discussion of the topic, we refer the reader to \cite{Bochner, Rao 71, Chol}.